Monday thru Friday . 8:00 AM - 5:00 PM EST

 Applicable taxes and credits:

 The ACA is primarily intended to apply to group health plans and health insurers offering group or individual health insurance coverage.
 Because Aflac products are classified under the law as “excepted benefits” and voluntary benefits such as accident, cancer and hospital indemnity insurance can be funded through a pretax arrangement offered by an employer, many of the regulations don’t apply.
-Read more on the taxability of voluntary insurance products and employer-paid premiums under the ACA and see the answers to frequently asked questions about taxes related to offering these products to employees.

 The Cadillac Tax: